wodxgod/Griefing-Methods/Bypassing/UUIDSpoof - Fix.md

 UUIDSpoof-Fix is a Spigot plugin developed by zPirroZ3007, designed to prevent players from exploiting the UUID spoof vulnerability.

 A lot of server owners and administrators don't change the plugin configs.
-In this case, it's very important, to prevent players from bypassing UUIDSpoof - Fix.
+In this case, it's very important to do so, to prevent players from bypassing the plugins purpose.

 ### Analysis
 In the source code of the plugin, you can see that you can whitelist players, making them able to bypass the UUID spoof checks when joining the server.